czbiohub-sf/DeepGenotype/README.md

 3. `--cut_mean_quality 20 --cut_window_size 4`
 4. No quality trimming

 This retry logic is **only** active in fastp mode.
-When `--bbduk` is set, trimming is handled entirely by BBDuk and no retries are performed.
+When BBDuk is active (default), trimming is handled entirely by BBDuk and no retries are performed.